-3. Presidential Award (renewable up to 4 years for first-time freshmen and up to 2 years for transfer students)
+3. \Presidential Award (renewable up to 4 years for first-time freshmen)

 \$2,000 per year, up to \$8,000 if renewal qualifications are met.
 Must be a valedictorian or have an ACT composite score of 26 or above or a minimum SAT composite score of 1230.
 Must be a first-time freshman.
 Renewable criteria: must complete a FAFSA (for those eligible), maintain a GPA of 3.25 and complete 30 hours each year.